-In the merged photometry catalog, published in the online journal and also available, with other supporting data, from the author's Web site, 6 we list all sources detected in either F439W or F555W (the two filters with the deepest exposures) plus one other filter, in order to retain as many true sources as possible.
-However, such criteria still include a few cosmic rays whose positions accidentally coincide in F439W and F255W, given the very long exposures (and consequent abundance of cosmic rays).
-Such spurious sources have unrealistic (very blue) colors, which correspond to the difference between the two filters' zero points.
+In the merged photometry catalog, published in the online version of this paper, and also available, with other supporting data, from the author's Web site2, we list all sources detected in either F439W or F555W (the two filters with the deepest exposures) plus one other filter, in order to retain as many true sources as possible.
+However, such criterion still includes a few cosmic rays whose position accidentally coincides in F439W and F255W, given the very long exposures (and consequent abundance of cosmic rays).
+Such spurious sources have unrealistic (very blue) colors, which correspond to the difference between the two filters's zero-points.
 They can be eliminated by additionally restricting the sample to sources with significant detection in the F555W filter, which has a rather short exposure.
-We strongly recommend, for any analysis purpose of stellar sources, to apply such a restriction (F555W magnitude not equal to 99), and furthermore to select only sources with $HSTphot\ type = 1$ (defined as "good star"), and sharpness parameter between -0.3 and +0.3.
-Such restrictions conservatively eliminate remaining artifacts, which consist mostly of faint sources with unrealistically small errors (see Figure 4 and Figure 2 of Bianchi et al. 2012), although they may also eliminate a few actual stars.
+We strongly recommend, for any analysis purpose of stellar sources, to apply such restriction (F555W magnitude not equal to 99.), and furthermore to select only sources with HSTphot type=1 (defined as "good star"), and sharpness parameter between -0.3 and +0.3.
+Such restrictions conservatively eliminate remaining artifacts, which consist mostly of faint sources with unrealistically small errors (see Figure 4 and Figure 2 of Bianchi et al. 2012a), although they may also eliminate a few actual stars.
 We therefore applied the above restrictions to our analysis sample.
-Figure 4 shows error-magnitude plots for a field as an example.
-We preferred to publish a very extensive catalog, which contains a small fraction of non-stellar or spurious sources, since it may provide http://dolomiti.pha.jhu.edu/LocalGroup/
+Fig. 4 shows error-magnitude plots for a field as an example.
+We preferred to publish a very extensive catalog, which contains a small fraction of non-stellar or spurious sources, since it may provide identification, at HST resolution, of other objects such as X-ray sources, extragalactic background sources, etc., which are not part of our analysis sample.